How to Implement Keyboard Navigation: Developer Tutorial

 WCAG Requirements

-• [2.4.11 Focus Not Obscured (Minimum)](https://www.w3.org/WAI/WCAG22/Understanding/focus-not-obscured-minimum.html) (Level AA, WCAG 2.2): Focused element not entirely hidden
+- 2.4.11 Focus Not Obscured (Minimum) (Level AA, WCAG 2.2): The focused element must not be entirely hidden by other content.

 Native HTML Keyboard Support